In this article, you will learn:

 What is Fraud Prevention and Detection?

 As financial institutions continue to undergo digital transformation and more customers use online and mobile mediums, they are more exposed to fraud risks.
-Fraud prevention practices and tools enable you to detect fraudulent financial actions and then implement measures that prevent financial and reputational damages.
+Fraud prevention practices and tools enable you to detect fraudulent financial actions and then implement measures that prevent financial and reputational damages and improve customer loyalty.

 While there are increasingly more fraud detection solutions and new authentication methods, cyber criminals continue to find methods to commit fraud.
 These criminals are known to use sophisticated strategies as they collaborate, exchanging resources and information through the dark web.
 To prevent fraud, organizations can leverage various information security tactics.